chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 My BS is in electrical engineering, from [UVa](https://www.virginia.edu/).
 I was there to see the transition from punch cards to the new-fangled PC.
 Nuff said.

-# *Really* old work history
+# *Really* old history

 For the first 5 years out of undergrad, I worked at Texas Instruments and a couple of small shops designing radio frequency (RF) circuits,  antennas, A/D systems, active filters, PLLs, DSP systems, and the like (hardcore electrical engineering stuff!).
-Nights and weekends were spent designing and building my own audio equipment.
+Nights and weekends were spent designing and building my own audio equipment (speakers, active filters, amplifiers).
 At the end of this stretch I caught the physics bug and decided to go to grad school.